 | Propagation | seeds |

 | Misc Facts | The juice has soothing and medicinal properties.
-Seems to work like Aloe vera.
+It seems to work like Aloe vera.
 Young stems can be eaten.
-Native |
+It is considered a noxious weed in different areas. |

-| Author's Notes | When out in the field with my classes I would tell them to touch one of the ripe seeds pods.
-They would jump back when the pod expelled it's seeds.
-A interesting way many plants get the seeds away from the parent. |
+| Author's Notes | When out in the field with my High School Horticulture classes, I would tell them to touch one of the ripe seed pods.
+They would jump back when the pod expelled its seeds.
+An interesting way many plants disperse their seeds away from the parent plant. |

-| Notes & Reference | #41-Wildflowers of Wisconsin (Stan Teikiela) , #49-The History and Folklore of North American Wildflowers (Timothy Coffey) |
+| Notes & Reference | #41-Wildflowers of Wisconsin (Stan Teikiela), #49-The History and Folklore of North American Wildflowers (Timothy Coffey), #274-Site Authors' observations and growing experiences |